StatCan/aaw-developer-docs/docs/features/object-storage/blobcsi.md

 `alice` would have `ReadOnlyMany` permissions, and bob would have `ReadWriteMany` permissions.
 There is also an option to mount subfolders to a user's container.

+For every FDI project container request there needs to be a Service Principal created.
+AAW will create an App Registration via Cloud Jira (Operational Support).
+AAW will also create the client secret in the `azure-blob-csi-system` ns via Terraform in `azure-blob-csi-system.tf` using appropriate naming convention `SPN + "-secret"`
 # Architecture Design

 For more context on the blob-csi system as a whole (from deployment of infrastructure to azure containers), see the attached diagram below.